Dyalog/DCMS/docs/dependencies.md

-# Packages
+# Dependencies
-The system depends on some Tatin and NuGet packages.
+Developing this project requires:
+- .NET SDK for the version of Dyalog in use
+- Tatin packages
+- NuGet packages

 These can be updated using an installed Dyalog system with Tatin activated.
-Since Tatin is not activated by default in the current version of Dyalog, the packages cannot be updated using the Dyalog Docker container.

-Instead, we use the [rikedyp/dyalogci](#) image to install Tatin and NuGet dependencies in production.
+The [dev script](../dev) and [Jenkins job](../Jenkinsfile) activate Tatin and install the Tatin and NuGet packages in directories that persist between container runs.

 ## Jarvis
 The web service is based on the [Jarvis](https://dyalog.github.io/Jarvis) web service framework which allows APL functions to be exposed as HTTP endpoints.